uc-cdis/tube/tests/README.md

 ### How to generate test dataframes

-We need to submit the original test data file to Sheepdog in a QA environment or a Gen3 instance running in local.
+We need to submit the original test data files (copied [here](/tests/dataframe_tests/test_data/midrc/original_test_data) for reference) to Sheepdog in a QA environment or a Gen3 instance running in local.
 Make sure to use the approopriate data dictionary, for example use the MIDRC dictionary to run tests marked as `schema_midrc`.

 **Note:** all existing Sheepdog data must be cleared from the database before the test data is submitted.